mhadam/PythonBluetoothDemo/README.md

 # PythonBluetoothDemo
-A /very/ ugly project to demonstrate accessing the Cocoa API in Python and polling for Bluetooth devices.
+A /very/ ugly hackathon project to demonstrate accessing the Cocoa API in Python and polling for Bluetooth devices.